What is fuchs endothelial corneal dystrophy?

-FECD is three to four times more common in women than men, usually affecting both eyes and is typically seen in people in their 40s and 50s.
-It can also occur at a much earlier age or later on in life.
+FECD is three to four times more common in women than men, usually affects both eyes and is typically seen in people in their 40s and 50s but it can also occur at a much earlier age or later in life.

 In some cases FECD can cause you to experience light sensitivity, for further information see What is light sensitivity? or I'm troubled by bright lighting and glare, what can I do?